 In this section, we develop algorithms for solving the Minimum Covering Schedule (MCS) problem for both single and multiple channel settings, when the spatial distribution of tags is not known a priori.
-Before developing the formalisms, we first informally describe our approach for the single channel; generalization to multiple channels is relatively straightforward.
+Before developing the formalisms, we first informally describe our approach for the single channel; generalization to multiple channels is straightforward.

-Basic Idea of the Greedy Approach.
 The basic idea is to use a greedy algorithm to activate a set of non-interfering readers in each time slot such that a maximum possible amount of "new" area is covered in each slot.
 The new area means the area not covered in a prior slot.
 The area here is measured in terms of the number of atomic subregions (called subelements) formed by the intersection of interrogation regions of the readers.
-Thus, for each time slot, the problem boils down to choosing an independent set in the "interference graph" of readers that covers the maximum number of new subelements.
+Thus, for each time slot, the problem boils down to choosing an independent set in the "interference graph" of readers such that the maximum number of new subelements are covered by these readers.
 This "weighted" independent set problem being NP-hard, we develop an approximation algorithm.
-In essence, our overall greedy algorithm for MCS uses this approximation algorithm as a subroutine.
+In essence, the greedy algorithm uses this approximation algorithm as a subroutine.

 The greedy algorithm for the single channel case is called GA-1.
 The weighted independent set problem is called DWIS (dynamic weighted independent set).
-The word "dynamic" is added to signify that the weights for readers are not constant; the weights change from slot to slot as more and more subelements are covered.
+The word "dynamic" is added to signify that the weights for readers are not constant.
+They change from slot to slot as more and more subelements are covered.
 Finally, the approximation algorithm for DWIS is called DWIS-PTAS as it uses a polynomial-time approximation scheme (PTAS).
+Now, we define the concepts of subelement, coverage, and interference graph for more formal treatment of the algorithm.